-The GOfermentor has many of the advantages in making white wine, such as minimal air contact, no cleaning, low capital cost, and minimal water usage.
-The GOfermentor integral press mechanism can be used to perform this initial pressing.
+The GOfermentor has many advantages when making white wine.
+Such as minimal air contact, no cleaning, low capital cost, and minimal water usage.
+The GOfermentor integral press mechanism can be used to press out the juice from the grape must.
 This feature eliminates the need for a press, and is a convenient way of performing what is typically a very messy operation.
-The operation is gentle and oxidation is minimal, since air contact is minimized.
+The operation is gentle, and oxidation is minimal, since air contact is minimized.
 The GOfermentor provides temperature control, bâtonnage and sampling.

+White wine generally requires lower temperatures and the optional GOcooler heat exchanger plate in the GOfermentor is an efficient way of controlling temperature.
 A temperature probe inside the sampling tube provides the temperature of the must and it can automatically control coolant flow through the optional GOcooler to maintain a set temperature.

 Fermentation is performed in the GOfermentor.
 Use of the single-use GOliner ensures a clean wine.
 The sealed bag keeps air and flies out.
 This can minimize, or even eliminate the need for sulfite additions, resulting in better flavors.
 The closed design condenses aromatic and volatile components back into the liquid retaining fruity and fresh characteristics.
-Micro oxygenation can be performed if desired by sparging oxygen through the sample line.
+Micro oxygenation can be performed if desired by sparging air through the sample line.

 While “punchdown” is not required in white wine production as there is no cap, the mechanism is still useful for stirring up settled lees (bâtonage) adding to the smoothness and body of the white wine.
 The sampling diptube makes taking samples during fermentation easy without introducing any oxygen.
 After fermentation is complete, the GOfermentor contents are simply pumped (racked) to a SmartBarrel liner, barrels, or other white wine racking/aging equipment.